Whilst many restrictions have been relaxed Health Care settings still have to take precautions to protect all patients

 We are offering as many appointments as we can and some are available in advance, but demand continues to be extremely high.
-To minimise the risk to other patients please do not come to the surgery at 08.00 to book appointments please telephone.
-I appreciate that for some this will be inconvenient and I am sorry for any additional delay.
+To minimise the risk to patients and staff please do not come to the surgery at 08.00 to book appointments please telephone.
+We appreciate that for some this is inconvenient and are sorry for any additional delay.

-Our reception team will continue to collect additional details from patients when they phone for appointments.
+Our reception team continue to collect additional details from patients when they telephone for appointments.
 This includes symptoms and conditions.
-This information helps us to manage the risks to patients and staff.
+This information helps the clinical staff to manage the situation.

-Our priority is the safety of our patients and staff and whilst we appreciate that this is not ideal we are doing as much as we can as this time.
-My reception team are working to provide the very best level of service they can within the current constraints.
+Our priority is always the safety of our patients and staff.
+We are doing as much as we can and the reception team are working hard to provide the very best level of service they can within the current constraints.

 Thank you for your, help, consideration and understanding